TheLancashireman/davros/README.md

 For the Blue Pill (Cortex-M) the compiler from the arm-eabi build of linaro appears to work and the code runs until the first setjmp().
 It seems that the libraries don't support the Cortex-M's thumb mode properly.
 So use the compiler from developer.arm.com.
 Unfortunately it seems to produce slightly bigger binaries.

+For the Raspberry Pi Pico I use the installed gcc-arm-none-eabi from devuan.
+This compiler doesn't come with a library that contains M0 versions of the low-level maths functions like __aeabi_uidiv.
+To supply the missing functions I grabbed this one: git@github.com:bobbl/libaeabi-cortexm0.git.
+Tip: The division functions call __aeabi_idiv0() if you try to divide by zero.
+The default version of that is in crt.S, which has a dependency to main().
+If you don't have a main() function, provide your own void __aeabi_idiv0(void) function.
+It might be worthwhile to do that anyway and report an error rather than just return.

 ### Previous lives of davros